fwup-home/fwup/README.md

 # Examples!

-See https://github.com/fhunleth/bbb-buildroot-fwup for firmware update examples for the BeagleBone Black.
+See https://github.com/fhunleth/bbb-buildroot-fwup for firmware update examples for the BeagleBone Black and Raspberry Pi.

 # Building

+IMPORTANT: libconfuse is broke in many distributions.
+A patch to fix it (the environment variable substitution handling) has been integrated into the upstream package, but it has not propogated through to the distributions.
+This is partially due to libconfuse not being actively supported.

 You'll need [libconfuse](http://www.nongnu.org/confuse/) and [libarchive](http://libarchive.org/) installed to build.
 On Ubuntu and Debian, you can run:

-    sudo apt-get install libarchive-dev libconfuse-dev
+    sudo apt-get install libarchive-dev

+Download libconfuse as source and build and install it.

 Once that completes, clone or download the source code and run the following: